 When choosing an automation tool, whether it is for automating tests or business processes, it is important to set up some criteria for evaluating whether the tool is the right fit for your organization.

-Our clients have experienced that to find the right automation tool there needs to be a fit in the following three areas: technology fit, process fit, and organizational fit.
+Our clients have experienced that in order to find the right automation tool, there needs to be a fit in the following three areas: task-technology, process, and organizational.

 • Web-based technology or mobile web application.
 More info.

 • SAP-based application.
 More info.

 • Citrix or other virtual desktop-based technology.
 More info.

 Start by outlining two or three flows that you want to automate.
 We recommend identifying some common processes that are often repeated and which, if automated, would yield significant efficiency gains.

 Next, use these cases for evaluating a tool’s user-friendliness; how easy is it to build these flows as automation cases with the respective tool?